Fedi6431/Password-Manager/README.md

 #### - 3
 Quit

-## ⚠ Disclaimer: this isn't a real password manager ⚠
+## ⚠ DISCLAIMER: THIS ISN'T A REAL PASSWORD MANAGER ⚠